katherine-benjamin/scdiv/README.md

 - `use_highly_variable=False`: use all genes (default is `True`, which requires `sc.pp.highly_variable_genes` to have been run).
 Ignored when `obsm` is set.
-- `alpha=1.0` (default): exponent of the probability-geometric similarity family.
-Each cell is treated as a distribution over genes and raised to the power `alpha` before normalisation. `alpha=1` is cosine similarity;
-  `alpha=0.5` is Bhattacharyya; smaller values down-weight highly expressed genes so a handful of high-count genes no longer dominate.
+- `alpha=1.0` (default): sensitivity of the similarity measure to highly expressed genes. `1.0`: most sensitive to highly expressed genes, `0.0: least sensitive to highly expressed genes.
 - `mode="alpha_norm"` (default), `"alpha"`, or `"gamma"`: partition diversity mode in the style of Reeve et al. (2016), used with `groupby`.
   `alpha_norm` is each subcommunity's standalone Leinster–Cobbold